Lean Six Sigma (LSS) Tools

 Basic Flowchart (Process Map)

 A visual representation of the separate steps and decision points in a process in sequential order.
 It is a generic tool that can be adapted for a wide variety of purposes, and can be used to describe various processes, such as a manufacturing process, an administrative or service process, or a project plan.
-Flowcharts are often referred to as process maps; it is important to note that process maps can get much more detailed than flowcharts and can also contain a timeline.
+Flowcharts are often referred to as process maps; it is important to note that process maps can be much more detailed than flowcharts and can also contain a timeline.

 Instructions: